FREE SHIPPING on orders of $85 or more

 Changes of spelling have occurred in most surnames.
 The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
 Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
 Hence, there are some spelling variations of the name Caron, including Caron, Cairon, Carron, Carone, Caronne, Carot, Caraud, Careau, Carreau, Carow, Carou, Carrou, Carous, Carrous, Caroux, Charon, Charron, Charone, Charonne, Charou, Charous, Charoux, Le Caron, Lecaron, Lecharon and many more.

-Caron Settlers in the United States in the 18th Century
+Caron Settlers in United States in the 18th Century

-Caron Settlers in the United States in the 19th Century
+Caron Settlers in United States in the 19th Century

 The Caron Family Crest was acquired from the Houseofnames.com archives.
 The Caron Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.